Sodsai Pantoomkomol

-Sodsai Pantoomkomol (สดใส พันธุมโกมล; RTGS: Sotsai Phanthumkomon; [sòt.sǎj pʰān.tʰūm.kōː.mōn]) née Vanijvadhana (วานิชวัฒนา; RTGS: Wanitwatthana;[wāː.nít.wáttʰanāː]; born 18 March 1934) is a Thai actress and teacher of dramatic arts.
+Sodsai Pantoomkomol (สดใส พันธุมโกมล; RTGS: Sotsai Phanthumkomon; [sòt.sǎj pʰān.tʰūm.kōː.mōn]) née Vanijvadhana (วานิชวัฒนา; RTGS: Wanitwatthana;[wāː.nít.wáttʰanāː]; born 18 March 1934) is a Thai actress, beauty pageant titleholder, and teacher of dramatic arts.
 Also known as Sondi Sodsai from her acting career in the United States during her studies, she returned to Thailand to become a lecturer and associate professor at the Faculty of Arts of Chulalongkorn University, where she founded the Dramatic Arts Department, the first such school in the country.
 She produced numerous theatrical works throughout her career, and was named National Artist in 2011.

 Early life and education

 Sodsai Vanijvadhana was born on 18 March 1934 in Bangkok, Siam, to Subhajaya Vanijvadhana, professor and head of the Biology Department at Chulalongkorn University, and Prayongsi Vanijvadhana (née Laksanasut).
 She attended Mater Dei School, and enrolled at Chulalongkorn's Faculty of Arts.
 She graduated Bachelor of Arts with honors, and subsequently received a Fulbright scholarship to study teaching English as a foreign language in the United States.
 However, with encouragement from her advisor Prince Prem Purachatra, she asked to study dramatic arts instead.
 She enrolled at the University of North Carolina at Chapel Hill, where she caught up on drama courses including acting, directing and playwriting.

+Career in the United States

-She was often selected for leading parts in plays, from which she became noticed, and was subsequently invited to appear on The Tonight Show, received a record offer with Liberty Records, which was released as Sondi, and appeared in Mickey Spillane's Mike Hammer.
+In the course of her study, she was often selected for leading parts in plays, from which she became noticed, and was subsequently invited to appear on television shows such as Tonight Starring Jack Paar and multiple appearances on You Bet Your Life.

+She also received a record offer with Liberty Records and released an exotica album Sondi in 1959.

 She transferred to the University of California, Los Angeles upon the suggestion of her advisers, to be able to pursue more career opportunities.
-She was then offered a seven-year contract with Fox Studios, which she declined, settling for a two-year scholarship and training program instead.
-During her acting career in Hollywood she was a semi-regular on ABC's Adventures in Paradise, with Gardner McKay, and also guest starred on CBS's The Lucy–Desi Comedy Hour.
+She was then offered a seven-year contract with 20th Century-Fox Television, which she declined, settling for a two-year scholarship and training program instead.
+During her acting career in Hollywood she was a semi-regular on ABC's Adventures in Paradise with Gardner McKay, and also guest starred on CBS's The Lucy–Desi Comedy Hour.
+She also appeared in Mickey Spillane's Mike Hammer and The Case of the Dangerous Robin.

+She went by the alias "Sondi Sodsai" in her acting career because her last name "was too difficult for foreigners to pronounce."

 She represented Thailand in the Miss Universe 1959 beauty pageant, where she won the Miss Friendship Award.
-She went by the alias "Sondi Sodsai" in her acting career because her last name "was too difficult for foreigners to pronounce."

-Work